By Linda Egenes

 The herbal formulations in Maharishi AyurVeda's Blissful Sleep System can help correct specific sleep imbalances naturally and gently.

-Ayurvedic healers have always emphasized the value of regularity in everything, be it rest, play, or work.
+Ayurvedic experts have always emphasized the value of regularity in everything, be it rest, play, or work.
 They observed it in the daily and seasonal rhythms of life itself and adapted it to their own lifestyles.
 Most of it is practical advice: go with the flow of nature as often as you can.
 Go to bed on time — never after 10:00 p.m., if possible.
 Wake up early.
 Spend time and attention on your morning ablutions, including the daily self-massage (abhyanga).
 Eat a good, fibrous breakfast, and have lunch at noon, when the body's agni, or digestive fires, are at their peak.
 Meditate twice a day — Transcendental Meditation® is a proven stress-reduction technique.
 Spend time with your family.

-One of the key elements of regular routine is good elimination.
+One of the key elements of a regular routine is good elimination.
 Although getting more fiber in your diet can help, Maharishi AyurVeda's Detoxification System is a highly effective support system for good digestive health.
 It helps purify the liver, supports balanced fat metabolism, reduces digestive impurities, curbs the buildup of impurities in fat and muscle tissue, strengthens the entire urinary tract, and aids liver function for pure blood and better absorption of nutrients.

-Keep in Step with Seasons
+Keep in step with seasons

 Though you can choose any time of the year to cleanse your body, Ayurveda believes that spring is king.
 It is, after all, Nature's own chosen time to regenerate, renew, and cleanse the environment of winter's accumulated rough, dry, and cold qualities.